 In the process of digestion, the job of the stomach is both to hold food as it is eaten and also to break it down into a useable form.
 Once the food has been processed in the stomach, it enters the small intestine, where the calories and nutrients are absorbed into the bloodstream.
 Roux-en-Y Gastric Bypass leaves the uppermost section of the small intestine out of the digestive tract, thereby shortening the absorption process.
 The body has less capacity to extract calories from the food as it is being digested, which prevents the absorption and storage of excess calories as fat.

 At South Mississippi Surgical Weight Loss Center, we perform bariatric surgery laparoscopically, which involves the use of a laparoscope, a long thin device with a minute camera on the end and thin surgical instruments to perform surgery without creating large incisions.
 This technique results in reduced pain and quicker healing time for most patients.
-However, although the external incisions from Laparoscopic Gastric Bypass Surgery are small and usually heal quickly, it is still an invasive procedure and it will take time to recover fully.
-Patients will remain in the hospital for up to four days after surgery and must follow a strict dietary regimen during recovery.
+However, although the external incisions from laparoscopic Gastric Bypass surgery are small and usually heal quickly, it is still an invasive procedure and it will take time to recover fully.
+Patients will typically remain in the hospital for up to two nights after surgery and must follow a strict dietary regimen during recovery.

 Potential Risks of Gastric Bypass

 Roux-en-Y gastric bypass surgery is an effective but invasive surgical weight loss technique.
 Immediate post-operative risks of this procedure include staple line leaks, pulmonary embolism (blood clots in the lungs), and pneumonia.
-In order to ensure that the healing process is progressing properly, Gastric Bypass patients are required to remain in the hospital for up to three days after surgery.
+In order to ensure that the healing process is progressing properly, Gastric Bypass patients are typically required to remain in the hospital for up to two nights after surgery.

 After the recovery period, most bariatric surgery risks are related to the body´s newly limited ability to store and process food.
 Since Roux-en-Y Surgery involves bypassing a segment of the small intestine, the body may have trouble absorbing all of the nutrients it needs to function properly.
 Poor absorption of iron and protein can result in the lowering of total body protein or a predisposition to iron deficiency anemia.
 A reduction in calcium can cause metabolic bone loss in some patients, resulting in bone pain, loss of height, and fractures of the vertebrae, ribs, and hipbones.
 Chronic anemia can also occur due to a vitamin B12 deficiency.
 To prevent these bariatric surgery risks, SMSWLC Bariatric Team will recommend a daily regimen of vitamin supplements that is designed to make up for the body´s decreased ability to obtain vitamins from food.